 Section 012012A: Friday, January 20, 2012, 9:30 - 5:00pm

 In this class students will get the chance to learn a lot of new skills all packed into one small project.
-The small walnut or mahogany box we will be making will feature dovetails, veneer work, an inlayed banding on the top and setting hinges.
+This elegant box features dovetails, working with veneer , an inlayed banding on the top and accurately setting hinges.
 This is a great chance to learn a unique (and quick!) way of cutting dovetails- 1/2 on the tablesaw and 1/2 by hand.
 They come out great every time.
 Maybe you have been wanting to learn some veneering techniques and a little about inlaying a decorative banding or stringing detail- Here is your chance.
-Imagine a top of tiger maple, birdseye maple or crotch walnut!
-Don’t miss this opportunity to add to your woodworking skills while making an attractive and useful little storage box.
+Imagine a top of tiger maple, walnut burl or crotch walnut!
+Don’t miss this opportunity to add to your woodworking skills while making an attractive and elegant box which be a hit to anyone who might be lucky enough to receive it!.
 Sign up today - space is limited.
 Tuition: $445.00 plus materials ($77.00)

 general tool list (will open in a new window